rrbauman/Election_Analysis/README.md

 ![Election_Analysis](./ElectionResultsText.png)

 ## Election-Audit Summary
-This Python script was written to provide easy access to election results with-out needing to use excel which can: more time consuming to run process, even if it has been written in VBA. consuming and because data is .
+This Python script was written to provide easy access to election results with-out needing to use excel which can be more time consuming to run the process and to re-use available code.

-Here are some additional uses for the module with somewhat easy modifications:
+Here are some possible additional uses for the module with somewhat easy modifications:
 1) If the input .csv has additional columns or is not in the same order, it would be easy to modify the code to accept a different
 .csv columnns.
 2) If the election_results.csv could be modified to include if the ballots were either: